bkachava/web/README.md

 ## Belly Button Biodiversity Dashboard -> Interactive Visualizations and Dashboard

-   HTML, CSS, Bootstrap, JavaScript, D3.js, Plotly.js, JSON, Flask with a SQLite database, and Heroku with a Postgress database, were used to build an interactive dashboard for exploring the Belly Button Biodiversity DataSet.
+   __HTML, CSS, Bootstrap, JavaScript, D3.js, Plotly.js, JSON, Flask with a SQLite database, and Heroku with a Postgress database__, were used to build an interactive dashboard for exploring the Belly Button Biodiversity dataset.

    - Step 1.
 Use Plotly.js to build [interactive charts](plotly/bkabelly/static/js/app.js) for the dashboard.
     Includes: